 - Better diagnosis, better prescription, and enhanced patient health information.

-The healthcare business and society, in general, can profit from EMRs, and without them, the current state of healthcare technology would likely look very different.
+The healthcare business and society, in general, can profit from electronic medical records (EMRs), and without them, the current state of healthcare technology would likely look very different.

-EMRs allow healthcare providers to quickly retrieve a patient’s medical history, which improves efficiency and saves a lot of time.
-On the other hand it can take a healthcare provider hours to locate a particular paper copy of the patient.
-You can maintain and organize Electronic medical records (EMRs) in a way that makes them extremely user-friendly.
-For example, healthcare providers just need to input name or date of birth to quickly get the information they need.
+Electronic medical records allow healthcare providers to quickly and easily retrieve a patient’s medical history, which improves efficiency and saves a lot of time.
+While on the other hand it can take a healthcare provider hours or more to locate a particular paper copy of the patient.
+Electronic medical records (EMRs) are maintained and organized in a way that makes them extremely user-friendly; for example, health care providers just need to input a name or date of birth to quickly and precisely get the information they need.

-Therefore no need to look through piles of medical documents to choose those that match is necessary.
-It is reasonable to claim that the adoption of EMR can assist in decreasing the possibility of administrative hassles and operational expenses.
+Therefore no need to look through piles of medical documents to choose those that match is necessary, it is reasonable to claim that the adoption of electronic medical records can assist in decreasing the possibility of administrative hassles and operational expenses.